miracle2k/py-androidbuild/README.rst

 Python routines to build Android projects
 -----------------------------------------

-This is a simple Python module to help you build Android projects.
+This is a simple Python module to help you build Android projects, from code to apk.
 It exists because I can't stand Ant.

-This is not a standalone build tool, but a collection of routines with which you can build your Android project in Python, or a Python-based tool like fabric.
+This is not a standalone build tool, but a collection of routines with which you can build your Android project by writing Python code, or by using a Python-based tool like `fabric`__.

 Tested with Android SDK 2.3 (older versions might not work).